Is there a link between migraines and gastrointestinal problems?

 Answer From Narayan Kissoon, MD

-There may be a link between headaches and the gut.
-Nausea and vomiting are often associated with migraine attacks.
-And research suggests that people with frequent headaches may be more likely to develop gastrointestinal disorders.
+There may be a connection between headaches and the gut.
+Nausea and vomiting often occur with migraine attacks.
+And research suggests that people who have headaches often may be more likely to develop gastrointestinal disorders.

-Research has shown that people who regularly experience gastrointestinal symptoms — such as reflux, diarrhea, constipation and nausea — have a higher prevalence of headaches than do those who don't have gastrointestinal symptoms.
+Research has shown that people who experience symptoms such as reflux, diarrhea, constipation and nausea are more likely to have headaches than people who don't.

-These studies suggest that people who get frequent headaches may be predisposed to gastrointestinal problems.
-Digestive conditions, such as irritable bowel syndrome and celiac disease, also may be linked to migraines.
-Treating these digestive conditions may help reduce the frequency and severity of migraines.
+And digestive conditions such as irritable bowel syndrome and celiac disease may be linked to migraines.
+Treating the conditions may help reduce how many migraines people have or how intense they feel.
 However, more research is needed to understand these connections.

-If you experience nausea, vomiting or diarrhea with your headaches, talk to your doctor about treatment options.
-Treating the headache usually relieves gastrointestinal symptoms.
+If you experience nausea, vomiting or diarrhea with headaches, talk to your health care provider.
+Treating the headache usually relieves the symptoms.

-However, in some cases, your doctor may recommend an anti-nausea or anti-diarrheal medication or a nonoral pain medication.
-Keep in mind that some pain medications, such as aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve), may increase nausea.
+In some cases, your health care provider may recommend an anti-nausea or anti-diarrheal medicine.
+Or your health care provider might recommend a pain medicine that you don't take by mouth, such as a nasal spray or an injection.
+Keep in mind that some pain medicines may increase nausea.
+They include aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).